-Excluding the Issuer and Fisgard Capital II Corporation, the other three Fisgard MICs were systematically wound up at various times between 2006 to 2008.
+Excluding Fisgard Capital Corporation and the Issuer, the other three Fisgard MICs were systematically wound up at various times between 2006 to 2008.
 Under the oversight of the various Fisgard MICs' boards of directors, administration and supervision of the Manager, the Fisgard MICs were wound up with all shareholders receiving 100% of their capital plus all accrued dividends.
 Most notable features at wind-up were as follows: